sagidM/programming_language/README.md

 It is a dynamic indentation-sensitive language that is inspired by Python, Haskell, CoffeeScript and some other languages.

 # Motivation
 I am a developer who had a desire to build my own language since I began programming.
-Although the realization of meaninglessness to create yet another programming language has come quite early, I eventually decided that I should build a language chasing 2 goals: to gain deep knowledge in compilers and it just funny.
+Although the realization of meaninglessness to create yet another programming language has come quite early, I eventually decided that I should build a language chasing 2 goals: to gain deep knowledge in compilers and it just fun.

 # Run interpreter in 3 steps
 > Notice, it is assumed that Python3 is installed.